 - The online application contains a field whereby you indicate the Bucks course you wish to take, such as PSYC181.
 This information is posted to your student record, so that when your transcript is received, it is reviewed for evidence of a course equivalent to our PSYC110, the prerequisite for the course in which you plan to enroll, PSYC181.

-- If you did not indicate your waiver request on the application or determine that you need additional waivers, you can request it in one of three ways:
+- If you did not indicate your waiver request on the application or determine that you need additional waivers, you can request it in one of two ways:

 - Electronic login